anamcgrath/docassemble-docacon2023pls/README.md

-# docassemble.docacon2023pls

-A docassemble extension.
+# How to give Docassemble a custom look and feel

 ### Install SASS compiler

-Use bootstrap example repo (https://github.com/twbs/examples/tree/main/sass-js) as a base to create sass compiler
+Use Bootstrap's example repository as a base to create a sass compiler.
+The repository can be found here: https://github.com/twbs/examples/tree/main/sass-js Clone the repo using the instructions in it's README file.

 In terminal: